nofechbo/bank/README.md

 - Real-time updates using WebSockets (live dashboard refresh)
 - Auto-cleanup of expired tokens and unverified accounts
 - Responsive UI with polished components
+- All frontend pages are fully mobile-friendly with adaptive layouts and scrollable components.
 - REST API with Swagger documentation

 ---